 Fighting weight gain, especially as we get older, is a global battle.
-In almost every culture and society people struggle to remain healthy in an ever-changing world full of unhealthy options.
-Ideal weight and body size differs from place to place but from a medical standpoint, all modern cultures agree that carrying around extra weight is generally bad for you and linked to other health problems.
+In almost every culture and society, people struggle to remain healthy in an ever-changing world full of unhealthy options.
+Ideal weight and body size differ from place to place but from a medical standpoint, all modern cultures agree that carrying around extra weight is generally bad for you and linked to other health problems.
 Fortunately, there are a bunch of simple things you can change in your daily habits that will help you maintain a healthy weight, feel good about yourself, and most of them are free!

 Not every day or after every meal, but a single weigh-in once a week can help you keep a general tab on what’s going on with your weight.
 If you kept spending money and you never checked your bank balance, eventually at some point you’d probably overdraft it right?
-Weighing yourself once a week is like checking your body’s health balance and can give you an idea if what you’re doing is working is adequate for your weight loss plan.
+Weighing yourself once a week is like checking your body’s healthy balance and can give you an idea if what you’re doing is working is adequate for your weight loss plan.

 Keep a Food Log

 To mitigate the damage this type of eating can do your weight loss goals, add the food to your log BEFORE you eat it because if you count calories, the reality check associated with eating that whole bag of chips could be enough to stop you from doing it in the first place.

 Take the Stairs

 Just 2 minutes of extra stair climbing each day is enough to stop the average middle age weight gain.
 Combine that with the fact that stair climbing is a great workout for your butt and you’ve got a winning way to change your health.
 If you already are in an environment where you make choices daily between using the elevator or stairs, take the stairs every time to help maintain a healthy weight.